gsgxnet/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td align="right">   0 </td> <td> 2012-10-04 </td> <td align="right"> 1145 </td> </tr>
   <tr> <td align="right"> 11 </td> <td align="right">   0 </td> <td> 2012-10-04 </td> <td align="right"> 1150 </td> </tr>
   <tr> <td align="right"> 12 </td> <td align="right">   0 </td> <td> 2012-10-04 </td> <td align="right"> 1155 </td> </tr>
+  <tr> <td align="right"> 13 </td> <td align="right"> 160 </td> <td> 2012-10-04 </td> <td align="right"> 1200 </td> </tr>
    </table>
+The "interval" is a label for the 5-minute interval, not a (date)time-object.
+The interval can be directly used as an x-axis value for plotting, but will not result in equidistant intervals in the plot.
+For the interval plots within this document a decimal hour+minute interval is calculated and used for the x-axis.
+The code for the standard plots is given as well but commented out.
+See comments.

 ## What is mean total number of steps taken per day?